DK (singer): 2011–2014: Pre-debut

-2015–present: Seventeen, BSS and musical debut
+2015–present: Seventeen, solo and sub-unit activities

 On May 29, 2015, DK debuted as a member of the South Korean boy group Seventeen with the extended play 17 Carat.
 Renowned for his vocal abilities, DK serves as a main vocalist for the group, and is a member of Seventeen's vocal team.
 Since the group's debut, DK has received songwriting credit for over ten of Seventeen's songs.

 In 2018, DK, alongside Seventeen members Seungkwan and Hoshi, formed the group's first official subunit, BSS or BooSeokSoon (부석순), with DK acting as the trio's leader.
 BSS released their debut single "Just Do It" on March 21.

 On February 28, 2019, DK was cast as Arthur, a leading role in the South Korean production of Artus-Excalibur titled Xcalibur at the Sejong Center, marking his debut as a musical actor.
 In anticipation for the role, he was featured on the cover of the performing arts magazine Scene Playbill.
 DK's performance received praise from critics and audiences.
 Jang Woo-young of Osen lauded his performance as "amazing", with the musical "announc[ing] the birth of a new musical star."
 Frank Wildhorn, the original composer of the musical, also commended his talent.
 For his work on the role, DK was nominated for the "Male Rookie Award" at the 4th Korea Musical Awards and "Musical Male Rookie" at the 2019 Stagetalk Audience Choice Awards Later that year, EMK Musical Company released an album of Xcaliburs live stage performances, which featured DK.